United States women's national ice hockey team: Development team roster

-Facilities

-For the 2010 Olympics, the team's training and development program was located in Blaine, Minnesota, at the Schwan Super Rink, the largest ice facility in the world.
-For the 2014 Olympics, the team's training was located in the Greater Boston region at the Edge Sports Center in Bedford, Massachusetts, while off-ice fitness facility was located at the Mike Boyle Strength & Conditioning Center in Woburn, Massachusetts.

 Threatened 2017 World Championship boycott

 On March 15, 2017, players for the U.S. women's ice hockey team announced that they would boycott the 2017 World Championship over inequitable support and conditions for women's ice hockey unless concessions were made by USA Hockey.
 Members of the team including captain Meghan Duggan made public statements regarding poor pay and conditions for female hockey players.
 The players were publicly supported by the players' associations for the NBA, WNBA, MLB and the NHLPA.
 On March 28, 2017, the players agreed to play in the World Championship after an agreement was struck with USA Hockey to increase player pay and support for women's development.